matrix-org/matrix-spec-proposals/proposals/MSCXXXX Expiring Policy List Recommendations.md

 There have been alternatives considered that attempt to introduce the concept of a temporary ban directly into the DAG but these have been dismissed as completely insecure or easy to bypass.
-It is clear to the authors of this MSC that the current consensus in the parts of the community is that introducing dependents on time into the authorization DAG is a no-go.
+It is clear to the authors of this MSC that the current consensus in parts of the community is that introducing dependents on time into the authorization DAG is a no-go.
 In either case this MSC deliberately avoids the complexities of dealing with servers having different temporal perspective.